Marohn-Group/mmodel/docs/overview.rst

 How does it work?
 -----------------

+``mmodel`` uses a two stage system to construct a executable python callable that behaves like a python function - **graph and model**.

-``mmodel`` uses a directed acyclic graph (DAG) to represent a non-linear model, with nodes presenting individual functions and edges representing parameter flow.
+The **graph** is a directed acyclic graph (DAG) to represent a non-linear procedure, with nodes presenting individual functions and edges representing parameter flow.
 The graph is created with a custom ``networkx`` graph class while retaining all of its graph algorithms and methods.
+The class ``ModelGraph`` handles the graph construction.

-Once the model graph is defined, a build method ``Model`` creates the executable based on the model graph, graph handler, and additional modifiers.
+The **model** can be created given the graph, the graph handler, and the modifiers.
+The model is an python executable object that behaves like a python function.
+Specifically, the handler creates the workflow that executes each node, and modifiers are python wrapper (closure/decorators) that can modify the nodes and the graph.
+The class ``Model`` handlers the model construction.
 Constructing a model using a directed graph allows for clear execution steps, error messages, and easy testing.
 Notably, we can modify the subgraph easily without changing the model, which is efficient in terms of performance and code writing.
 For example, we can create a loop of the subgraph when looping the whole model is time-consuming due to matrix operation components outside of the loop.

 Philosophy
 -----------